Last reviewed on 18 January 2021

 Finally, make sure you eat healthily, stay hydrated and get enough sleep.
 You might find our advice about maintaining a healthy, balanced diet and our tips about sleep useful, plus the NHS Better Health website contains lots of useful information.

 If you’d like to give your mental health a check-up, take the Good Thinking self-assessment.
 You might also find our podcasts with NHS sleep consultant Michael Farquhar (healthy sleep patterns) and consultant psychologist Janet Wingrove (mindfulness) interesting.
-Our partners at Wellmind Health are offering their Meditainment course of 20 guided meditations for free up to December 2020.
+You might find the Meditainment course of guided meditations useful.